 Garcia was only 19 when he was first hired by American Airlines in Miami’s Fleet Service division in 1989.
 He quickly rose to power in his local, and by 1992, he was an experienced shop steward representing ramp workers at Miami International Airport.
 He also served as chief steward and chair of the local’s election committee.
 In 2002, at the age of 32, Local 568 members elected him President, and he was re-elected in 2005.
 In 2007, TWU International lured Garcia away from Miami to bring his extensive union and political experience to the national level.

 At the International, Garcia has worked effectively as a legislative representative, field representative, and political coordinator, using the first-hand experience he gained while working for U.S. Senator Bob Graham (D-Fla.) from 1998–2003.
 Garcia assisted the senator’s successful campaign for a third term and his bid for the presidency in 2003, and also worked on the election campaign of Sen. Bill Nelson (D-Fla.).

 In 2010, Garcia was elevated to COPE Director, and director of the combined COPE and Political Field Department, now Government Affairs.
 He was instrumental in creating the TWU State Conference program which combines the power of TWU locals in a geographic area to strengthen grassroots activism on the local and national level.

-As Secretary-Treasurer, Garcia keeps the union on sound financial footing and brings his expertise to local leadership by conducting Secretary-Treasurer trainings around the country.
+As Secretary-Treasurer, Garcia kept the union on sound financial footing and brought his expertise to local leadership by conducting Secretary-Treasurer trainings around the country.

 With nearly more than 50 years as a member, union activist, and elected official, John Bland is TWU’s most seasoned officer.
 He was elected Administrative Vice President in September 2013 and later appointed Director of the Department of Human and Civil Rights.